thepigeonfighter/EasyState/Documentation.md

 #### Newtonsoft not found?

-In older versions of Unity Newtonsoft was not included by default.
-If you are getting errors about Newtonsoft not be found go to:
+In some Unity project templates Newtonsoft is not included by default.
+If you are getting errors about Newtonsoft not being found go to:

 "Assets/EasyState/Newtonsoft/Runtime/Newtonsoft.Json.dll"